Davidgbn33/Galerie/README.md

 # Connexion

 - If you want to connect in Admin
-- you can use 'admin@me.fr' Password '123456'
+- you can use 'admin@me.fr' for the password check fixture

-- If you want to connect you can creat a user
+- If you want to connect you can create a user